domainmod/userguide/docs/adding-domains.md

 That's it, your domain has been added to DomainMOD!

+!!! note
-**NOTE:** If this is the first time you've added a domain with this TLD from this registrar, you will need to enter the fees associated with this registrar/TLD combination.
-If this is the case, after adding the domain you will be presented with a notice that will walk you through how to add the new fee.
+    If this is the first time you've added a domain from this registrar with this TLD you will need to enter the fees associated with this registrar/TLD combination.
+After adding the domain you will be presented with a notice that will walk you through how to add the new fee.